alex-susi/nbaDraftLottery/README.md

 shiny::runApp("app.R")
 ```

 This assumes the repo includes a precomputed `dashboard_data.rds` file in the expected location.
+Note that `dashboard_data.rds` is available for download in the `01_data` folder.

 Depending on the local file structure, the app looks for: